The Magical Mystery Tour

 John Lennon and Paul McCartney from 'The Magical Mystery Tour'

 Chaos reigned from the very beginning, when the bus, emblazoned with the words MAGICAL MYSTERY TOUR on posters stuck to its sides, became stuck in traffic jams as it laboured through the British summer traffic, followed everywhere by a cavalcade of press vehicles, fans and sightseers.
-The group and their entourage turned up at hotels that were not expecting them, towns that didn't want them, and soon realised, amid rising tempers, that their journey was neither magical nor mysterious.
-At one point John Lennon jumped down from the coach ripping all the posters off in an obvious display of frustration and anger.
+The group and their entourage turned up at hotels that were not expecting them and towns that didn't want them, and soon realised, amid rising tempers, that their journey was neither magical nor mysterious.
+At one point, John Lennon jumped down from the coach, ripping all the posters off in an obvious display of frustration and anger.

-They travelled to Banbury in Oxford, then to Devon and Cornwall and finally returned to shoot interior sequences at Shepperton Film Studios, only to find that nobody had booked any time there.
-Instead they ended up at a disused airfield in West Malling, Kent.
+They travelled to Banbury in Oxfordshire, then to Devon and Cornwall, and finally returned to shoot interior sequences at Shepperton Film Studios, only to find that nobody had booked any time there.
+Instead, they ended up at a disused airfield in West Malling, Kent.
 There, under Paul McCartney's direction, they improvised the final scenes for the film.
-The only professionally filmed sequences were the musical ones, Fool On The Hill, I Am The Walrus and their Busby Berkley inspired number Your Mother Should Know, in which John, Paul, George and Ringo, dressed in white tailcoats, descended a staircase, whilst ballroom dancers performed below them.
-The group then spent eleven weeks editing and re-editing, in order to have the film ready for transmission.
+The only professionally filmed sequences were the musical ones: Fool on the Hill, I Am the Walrus, their Busby Berkeley-inspired number Your Mother Should Know, in which John, Paul, George and Ringo, dressed in white tailcoats, descended a staircase whilst ballroom dancers performed below them, and Hello, Goodbye.
+The group then spent eleven weeks editing and re-editing in order to have the film ready for transmission.

 Ringo and George - The Magical Mystery Tour